ZingerMarat/netflix_clone/README.md

 - Manual flows: signup/login/logout, browsing categories, search, AI recommendations.
 - Automated tests are not configured yet; consider adding component tests (Vitest/React Testing Library) and integration tests for the auth API.

----

-Paste this content into `frontend/README.md` (or a root-level README) when you regain write access.